Holiday Wages in the Philippines: Rules and Guidelines for employers on employee holiday wage payment

 Adhering to the country’s holiday pay rules is an essential aspect of the corporate environment, and, as an employer, you are duty-bound to pay your employees properly, lest you get penalised for violating the holiday rules enforced by the country’s Labor Code and avoid incurring salary disputes with your workers.
 In contrast, as an employee, it is your right to be correctly compensated if you decide to work during a holiday for a pay bonus.

-Should issues arise with holiday wage payment, it is best to contact a payroll outsourcing service company like Mazars.
-These firms also occasionally provide monthly updates reporting on upcoming holiday wages or tax updates.
-A short guide was created to help employers avoid payroll issues, holding the basic general knowledge needed for correct holiday wage pay in the Philippines and more accessible information to understand these rules better.
+To better ensure accurate and timely holiday wage payment, companies can work with a payroll outsourcing service company like Mazars.
+These firms also occasionally provide updates reporting on upcoming holiday wages or taxes.
+This short guide aims to help employers correctly issue holiday wage pay to their employees affected by Philippine holidays.

 What is a Holiday Pay in the Philippines?